haribojun/haribojun.github.io/index.md

 ## YOUNGJUN KIM
 # About me

-I'm a Ph.D.
-Candidate in Quant Marketing Lab at KAIST School of Business and Technology Management.
-My research interest is the application of Machine Learning or Deep Learning to solve business problems or find insights.
+I hold a Ph.D. from KAIST School of Business and Technology Management.
+My research focuses on the application of Machine Learning or Deep Learning to solve business problems or uncover valuable insights.

 ---